47degrees/sbt-hood/docs/src/main/tut/sbthood/docs.md

 ## Standalone use

-In order to use *sbt-hood* you simply have to specify what benchmark files do you want to compare, and the name of the important columns in the CSV file through the following sbt variables:
+In order to use *sbt-hood* you simply have to specify what benchmark files do you want to compare, (and the name of the important columns if your benchmark is in CSV format) through the following sbt variables:

-* `previousBenchmarkPath`: path to the previous JMH benchmark in CSV format.
+* `previousBenchmarkPath`: path to the previous JMH benchmark in CSV/Json format.
 By default: `{project_root}/master.csv`.
-* `currentBenchmarkPath`: path to the current JMH benchmark in CSV format.
+* `currentBenchmarkPath`: path to the current JMH benchmark in CSV/Json format.
 By default: ``{project_root}/current.csv`.
 * `keyColumnName`: column name to distinguish each benchmark on the comparison.
 By default: `Benchmark`.
 * `compareColumnName`: column name of the column to compare (values must be `Double`).
 By default: `Score`.
 * `thresholdColumnName`: column name to get the threshold per benchmark.
 By default: `Score Error (99.9%)`.